vigor-nf/vigor/README.md

 Older Ubuntus, or other Debian-based distros, may work but have not been tested.

 As an alternative to installing the dependencies on your own machine, we provide a Docker image: `dslabepfl/vigor-20.08`.
+(The image `dslabepfl/vigor` corresponding to the artifact-evaluated version, using DPDK 17.11, is still available.)
 However, you must still use Ubuntu 18.04 as a host, since the guest uses the host's kernel and DPDK needs kernel headers to compile.
 This image can be generated with the `./Docker-build.sh` script.